HelenGlover/Digital-Garden/_notes/What is in a Name.md

 title: What is in a Name?
 labels:
     - Independent Research
-description: Giving independent research credibility through traditional structures
+description: What does independent research mean and giving it credibility
 process: true
+display_date: 2025-10-12  # optional override
 order: 2
 image: assets/lab.jpg
 ---